btmills/calculator/README.md

 		* `tokens (off/on)` Display the result of tokenization
 	* `mode (radians/degrees)` Evaluation mode of trigonometric functions

-There is also a `-r` command line option which removes the `=` from the output, outputting only the result value.
-This is designed for use in situations such as shell scripting, where only the raw, unprocessed value is desired.

 ## Building and Running

 Build with `make`.
 Clean with `make clean`.
 Run with `./calc`.
 Type any mathematical expression, for example, `3*(2^4) - 3*floor(2 * sin(3.14 / 2))` and press the Enter key.
 Type `quit` to close.

+There is a `-r` command line option which removes the `=` from the output, outputting only the result value.
+This is designed for use in situations such as shell scripting, where only the raw, unprocessed value is desired.